Ken Dorsey: College statistics

-National Football League
+Professional

 San Francisco 49ers

-Despite a strong college career, Dorsey was selected in the seventh round with the 241st overall pick of the 2003 NFL Draft by the San Francisco 49ers, due in part to concerns over Dorsey's arm strength.
+Despite a strong college career, Dorsey was selected in the seventh round with the 241st overall pick of the 2003 NFL draft by the San Francisco 49ers, due in part to concerns over Dorsey's arm strength.
 In his first two seasons in the NFL, he played in nine games (starting in seven), completing 171 of his 316 pass attempts, and throwing for 1,712 yards and eight touchdowns with eleven interceptions.
 He started the 2005 season as the third quarterback behind Tim Rattay and #1 pick Alex Smith, moving into the backup role after the trade of Rattay to the Tampa Bay Buccaneers.
 He went on to start three games for the injured Alex Smith.
 In a Week 11 game against the Seattle Seahawks, Dorsey led an inspired comeback and was a two-point conversion away from sending the game into overtime.

 Cleveland Browns

-In May 2006, Dorsey was traded to the Cleveland Browns along with a 7th round pick in the 2007 NFL Draft for veteran quarterback Trent Dilfer, after having just re-signed with the 49ers.
+In May 2006, Dorsey was traded to the Cleveland Browns along with a seventh round pick in the 2007 NFL draft for veteran quarterback Trent Dilfer, after having just re-signed with the 49ers.
 During training camp, Dorsey and Derek Anderson competed for the 2nd string position behind starter Charlie Frye.
 In the battle which ended in a virtual tie, Dorsey went on to serve as the third-string quarterback behind Anderson for all of the 2006 season.
 Dorsey was named the starter for the week 17 game against the Houston Texans but the previously injured Charlie Frye replaced him just minutes before the game.
 The Browns went on to lose to the Texans as Frye threw an interception and no touchdown passes.

-The Browns drafted quarterback Brady Quinn of the University of Notre Dame with the 22nd overall pick in the 2007 NFL Draft.
+The Browns drafted quarterback Brady Quinn of the University of Notre Dame with the 22nd overall pick in the 2007 NFL draft.
 Frye, Anderson, Quinn, and Dorsey competed for position on the Browns' quarterback depth chart throughout the 2007 NFL Pre-season.
 On September 1, 2007, the Browns released Dorsey.
 After a disappointing loss to Pittsburgh in Week 1, Frye was traded to Seattle and Dorsey was re-signed by the Browns in a reserve role.
 Derek Anderson had a break-through season in 2007, further diminishing the chances of Dorsey receiving playing time.

 On November 30, 2008, Dorsey was sent into the game against the Indianapolis Colts after Derek Anderson was injured; he threw three passes, two incomplete, the other an interception.

 On December 2, Derek Anderson was put on injured reserve ending his season.
 Dorsey was named the starter for the remainder of the 2008 season.
 However, Dorsey was injured during the December 21 game that was against the Bengals.
 Fourth string quarterback Bruce Gradkowski started in place of Dorsey in week 17 against the Pittsburgh Steelers.

 Dorsey was released by the Browns on February 9, 2009.